DecisionsDev/ibm-decision-intelligence-mcp-server/doc/dynamic-tool-updates.md

 ## Configuration

 The dynamic tool update feature is enabled by default and requires no additional configuration.
-The decisions polling interval defaults to 30 seconds, which provides a good balance between responsiveness and system load.
+The decisions polling interval defaults to 10 minutes, which provides a good balance between responsiveness and system load.

 You can customize the polling interval using the `--decision-service-poll-interval` option or the `DECISION_SERVICE_POLL_INTERVAL` environment variable: